VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 Finally, we made some additional customizations to diagnostics.
 Learned a little something about configuring lsp handlers, specifically the ones using floating windows.
 And we took a brief look at a method to install language servers locally.

-You can find all the configuration code here: [nvim-lspconfig + nvim-cmp](https://gist.github.com/VonHeikemen/8fc2aa6da030757a5612393d0ae060bd)
+You can find all the configuration code here: [nvim-starter - branch: 03-lsp](https://github.com/VonHeikemen/nvim-starter/tree/03-lsp)

 ## Sources